Discover secluded beaches and scenic retreats on three beautiful barrier islands.

 ‘Old Florida’ Vibes on Cabbage Key

-It’s believed that singer-songwriter Jimmy Buffett had Cabbage Key in mind when he wrote his hit song “Cheeseburger in Paradise.”
-The island, only accessible by boat or island taxi and with no paved roads or cars, was home thousands of years ago to the Calusa Indians (a Native American shell mound remains there today).
-Cabbage Key still has the laid-back atmosphere enjoyed by Buffett and visitors alike, all in search of a cold beverage, a memorable cheeseburger and a peaceful oasis.
+Cabbage Key, only accessible by boat or island taxi and with no paved roads or cars, was home thousands of years ago to the Calusa Indians (a Native American shell mound remains there today).
+It has a laid-back atmosphere enjoyed by visitors in search of a cold beverage, a memorable cheeseburger and a peaceful oasis.
 Visit the historic Cabbage Key Inn & Restaurant, built by mystery writer Mary Rinehart and her son in the late 1930s, for awesome views of Pine Island Sound.
 Enjoy a meal at the open-air restaurant, known for its tens of thousands of dollar bills tacked to the walls by previous diners.
 Climb the switchback staircase of Cabbage Key’s water tower for a panoramic view of the area.
 Make time for fishing and for checking out local wildlife, including burrowing gopher tortoises.

 A marker in the water welcoming boaters to Cabbage Key Inn & Restaurant